jahnf/Projecteur/README.md

 (You can still disable device grabbing with the `--disable-uinput` command line option - button mapping will be disabled then.)

+Input events from the presenter device can be mapped to different actions.
-Multiple mapped actions like Key Sequence, Cycle Preset etc. exist.
-The Key Sequence action is particularly powerful as it can emit any user-defined keystroke.
-These keystrokes can invoke shortcut in presentation software being used.
-Some relevant shortcuts for presentations (support to these shortcuts may vary between presentation softwares) are:
+The _Key Sequence_ action is particularly powerful as it can emit any user-defined keystroke.
+These keystrokes can invoke shortcut in presentation software (or any other software) being used.

- * b or .     : Toggle blank screen
- * w or ,     : Toggle white screen
- * F5         : Start presentation from the first slide
- * Shift + F5 : Start presentation from the current slide

 #### Hold Button Mapping for Logitech Spotlight